Visual Inspiration from Joanna Gaines – Brown Terracotta Tiles

-Our phone lines and emails are overloaded with questions about the Octagon Terracotta tile.
-So, after doing about 4 seconds of googling, I discovered Episode 14 of Fixer Upper – The Hot Sauce House.
-This is why people are loving the Octagon pattern on terracotta floors.
+Our phone lines and emails are overloaded with questions about the Octagon Brown Terracotta tile.
+That’s because people are fascinated with Episode 14 of Fixer Upper – The Hot Sauce House and love the Octagon pattern on terracotta floors.

-Joanna Gaines selected this beautiful Octagon Saltillo tile for the homeowners’ Laundry & Mudroom.
-This look is achieved through the artistic approach of staining unsealed Saltillo tile.
-But you can achieve this through the more straightforward method of installing presealed Manganese Saltillo tile.
+Joanna Gaines selected this beautiful Octagon Saltillo tile, a type of brown terracotta tile, for the homeowners’ laundry & mudroom.
+This look is achieved through the artistic approach of installing and staining unsealed Saltillo tile.
+But since installing custom stained terracotta is expensive, let’s explore a budget-friendly alternative — Manganese Saltillo tile.

 The Octagon Tile Breakdown